Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Hardware Experiments

 As shown in Fig.~\ref{fig:robot_2}, the workspace of the cube-stacking scenario is marked as a rectangular region on the table in front of the Gen3 robot arm.
 We set the origin of the task coordinate at the robot base.
 The axes of the coordinate are shown as colored arrows in Fig.~\ref{fig:robot_2}.
-The coordinates of the vertexes of the workspace are (0.25,\,0.45,\,0)\,m, (0.25,\,-0.2,\,0)\,m, (0.6,\,0.45,\,0)\,m, and (0.6,\,-0.2,\,0)\,m.
+The coordinates of the vertexes of the workspace are (0.25,\,0.45,\,0)\,m, (0.25,\,-0.2,\,0)\,m, (0.6,\,0.45,\,0)\,m, and (0.6,\,-0.2,\,0)\,m, respectively.
 The size of the workspace is determined to cover the largest view of the on-gripper camera within the reach of the robot gripper.
 Three Rubik's cubes with different sizes (two cubes with a 57 mm edge and one cube with a 45 mm edge) and colors are randomly placed within the rectangular region manually.
-A paper cup with a radius of 90 mm and a height of 110 mm is also manually placed at a random position as an obstacle.
-The robot is commanded to start from the HOME position at (0.356, 0.106, 0.277)\,m, as shown in Fig.~\ref{fig:robot_2}, pick up the Rubik's cubes, and place them at the GOAL position (marked as a green light point) one by one from the largest to the smallest (red, orange, and then blue), until they are piled up in a column.
+A paper cup with a radius of 90 mm and a height of 110 mm is manually placed at a random position as an obstacle.
+As shown in Fig.~\ref{fig:robot_2}, the robot is commanded to start from the HOME position at (0.356, 0.106, 0.277)\,m, pick up the cubes, and place them at the GOAL position (marked as a green light point) one by one in the order of red, orange, and blue, until they are piled up in a column.
 The piling-up process can be recognized as a simple assembly task, during which the robot gripper should not collide with the paper cup.
-The vision of the Rubik's cubes and the paper cup obstacle is captured using the on-gripper camera and their positions are calculated using the pre-built object detection libraries in YOLOv8~\cite{Jocher_YOLO_by_Ultralytics_2023} and OpenCV~\cite{opencv_library}.
+The vision of the cubes and the cup obstacle is captured using the on-gripper camera and their ground-truth positions are calculated using the pre-built object detection libraries in YOLOv8~\cite{Jocher_YOLO_by_Ultralytics_2023} and OpenCV~\cite{opencv_library}.